 With a graduate degree in cyber operations, there is no limit to what a student can accomplish.
-The MS in Cyber Operations program will enable graduates to seek employment opportunities in the military, government, and private sectors including the National Security Agency (NSA), Department of Defense (DoD), Navy Space and Naval Warfare System Command, and National Laboratory, Pacific Northwest National Laboratory).
+The MS in Cyber Operations program will enable graduates to seek employment opportunities in the military, government, and private sectors including the National Security Agency (NSA), Department of Defense (DoD), Navy Space and Naval Warfare System Command, and National Labs (Sandia National Laboratory, Pacific Northwest National Laboratory).

 The Masters of Science in Cyber Operations (MSCyOps) program bases admission decisions on the applicant's prior academic work and professional background/experience in computing and/or cybersecurity, along with recommendation letters.
-The MSCyOps program team determines admission into the master's program and transfers coursework equivalency.
-The following items are the minimum requirements for potential admission into the program.
+The following items are the minimum criteria for potential admission.
 Meeting these requirements is not a guarantee of admission.

-- Completed a bachelor's degree, preferably in Cybersecurity, Computer Science, Information Technology, or Computer Forensics with a cumulative GPA of 3.00 or higher (GPA exceptions can be made on a case-by-case basis for those applicants who demonstrate a potential for academic success in other ways). - A competency statement (two pages maximum) outlining the applicant's: - 1.
-Knowledge and interest in cybersecurity discipline and human factors that impact personal use policies and monitoring. - 2.
-Ability to identify and analyze problems, distinguish between relevant and irrelevant information to make logical decisions, and provide solutions to individual and organization problems. - 3.
-Ability to make clear and convincing oral presentations to individuals or groups; listens effectively and clarifies information as needed; facilitates an open exchange of ideas and fosters an atmosphere of open communication. - Two letters of recommendation from people (faculty, supervisor, etc.) qualified to judge the applicant's ability for graduate study in Cyber Operations. - English language proficiency or permanent resident status, documented/demonstrated in one of the following ways: - o The applicant is a US citizen or permanent resident - The applicant has a bachelor's, master's, or doctoral degree from an English-speaking institution in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand - The applicant has a minimum TOEFL score of 80 (Internet-based) or 550 (paper-based) achieved within 24 months of intended matriculation - The applicant has an IELTS score of 6.5 or higher achieved within 24 months of intended matriculation
+- Completed a bachelor's degree, preferably in Computer Science, Cybersecurity, Computer Forensics, or Information Technology with a cumulative GPA of 3.00 or higher (may make exceptions on a case-by-case basis for those who demonstrate a potential for academic success in other ways). - A competency statement (two pages maximum) outlining your: - Knowledge and interest in cybersecurity discipline and human factors that impact personal use policies, and monitoring. - 2.
+Ability to identify and analyze problems, distinguish between relevant and irrelevant information to make logical decisions, an provide solutions to individual and organization problems; - Ability to make clear and convincing oral presentations to individuals or groups; listens effectively and clarifies information as needed; facilitates an open exchange of ideas and fosters an atmosphere of open communication

+- Two positive recommendations from people qualified to judge the applicant's ability for graduate study in cybersecurity. - English language proficiency or permanent resident status, documented/demonstrated in one of the following ways: - Is a US citizen or permanent resident - Has a bachelor's, master's, or doctoral degree from an English-speaking institution in the United States, Canada, the United Kingdom, Ireland, Australia, or New Zealand - Has a minimum TOEFL score of 80 (Internet-based), or 550 (paper-based) achieved within 24 months of intended matriculation. - Has an IELTS score of 6.5 or higher achieved within 24 months of intended matriculation.

-Applicants who have a bachelor's degree in a non-technical field may be admitted to the program if they meet the following conditions:
+Applicants who have a Bachelor's degree in a non-computing field may be admitted to the program if they have: